Tips when using empower and large file sizes (20MB+) with OneDrive, SharePoint, or co-authoring

 -

-Prevents lag, conflicts, and potential file instability.
+Why it matters: Prevents lag, conflicts, and potential file instability.

-7. Work Locally, Sync Periodically
+c.
+Work Locally, Sync Periodically

 Best practice: